 Share:

-Standard Bank embarked on a transformation journey in 2014 with IT initiating approximately 600 projects annually to help keep the bank at the leading edge.
+Standard Bank embarked on a SAFe transformation journey in 2014 with IT initiating approximately 600 projects annually to help keep the bank at the leading edge.
 Historically, teams completed only a small percentage of projects within the defined timeframe, budget, and scope.

-With a clear IT strategy in place, the bank turned to the Scaled Agile Framework® (SAFe®) and gained support from executives to forge ahead with deploying the Scaled Agile Framework across the organization.
-Prior to launching the first Agile Release Train, significant time was spent on designing Portfolios, Programs and Teams.
+With a clear IT strategy in place, the Standard Bank turned to the Scaled Agile Framework® (SAFe®) and gained support from its executives to forge ahead with deploying the Scaled Agile Framework across the organization.
+Prior to launching the first Agile Release Train, significant time was spent on designing Portfolios, Programs and SAFe Teams.
 Standard Bank also initiated programs that focused on transforming management and leadership; developing a culture that fosters autonomy mastery and purpose; and re-skilling individuals to return to the heart of IT as software engineers, quality engineers, and user experience analysts.

-With a large number of ARTs already in their third and fourth Program Increment, the value of the transformation is tangible with the motivated staff producing quality, more frequent, predictable delivery.
+With a large number of ARTs already in their third and fourth Program Increment, the value of the SAFe transformation is tangible with the motivated staff producing quality, more frequent, predictable delivery.
 Coupled with the successes, Standard Bank drives continuous improvement through role maturity, enhanced engineering capability and ART optimization.

 “SAFe provided the structure we needed to scale Agile enterprise-wide.
 It addressed the complexities and gave us the framework for building portfolios, roles, and jobs to achieve our goals for productivity, morale, and quality.”

-—Alex Keyter, Lean Agile Transformation Consultant (SPC4), Standard Bank
+Alex Keyter, Lean Agile Transformation Consultant (SPC4), Standard Bank

 Challenge: